pensjonatus/flash-fiction/blog/bus-stop.md

 ---
-title: 'Bus Stop'
+title: Bus Stop
 date: '2018-11-07'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Within civilization, people are expected to spend their free time in rooms